MariamEneji/hng-movie-app/README.md

-This is a movie abb built with React+Vite, tailwind css and tmdb api.
+This is a movie app built with React+Vite, tailwind css and tmdb api.
 Running My Vite Project Locally

 Prerequisites: